 The Clayton Center for Entrepreneurial Law seeks to improve the training of business lawyers in both transactional and litigation practices through the Concentration in Business Transactions for JD candidates, the LLM program in United States business law, Transactions: The Tennessee Journal of Business Law, a visiting professor program, faculty and student scholarship, field placement opportunities, the Business Law Clinic, the Trademark Clinic, the Homer A. Jones Jr. Wills Clinic, the Graduate Certificate in Contractual and Legal Affairs in Engineering and Construction (offered in conjunction with the College of Engineering), and presentations for the business bar and community, both regionally and nationwide.
 Learn more.

 The Institute for Professional Leadership helps students develop their leadership skills and professional values through interdisciplinary programming beyond a strictly legal context.
 The institute hosts courses and practicums in public service and leadership and develops extracurricular programming in leadership and professional development, including collaboration with the college’s Bettye B. Lewis Career Center.
 Learn more.

 Lawyers are professional writers.
 Whether it be a letter, a motion, a brief, a complaint, a contract, or any of the other multiple documents attorneys are frequently asked to prepare, lawyers spend much of their professional career writing.
 A lawyer who cannot write effectively is greatly handicapped in his or her ability to represent clients.
-Through the Legal Writing Program—ranked 23rd among all law schools in the nation—the college takes seriously its role in training students to become effective legal writers.
+Through the Legal Writing Program the college takes seriously its role in training students to become effective legal writers.
 Learn more.